simonjstanford/70-483-c-sharp-notes/Types & Conversion/Enums.md

 Means that str is '00000011' and so the selected enum items can be inferred.
 Note than 'None' should always be of value '0' and not used in the bitwise ANDing.

-All the [Flags] attribute does is provide an overridden ToString() method - the output of the above without the attribute is '5'.
+All the `[Flags]` attribute does is provide an overridden `ToString()` method - the output of the above without the attribute is '5'.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDg5MzI0NjE2LC0xMDI0NzE5MDNdfQ==
+eyJoaXN0b3J5IjpbOTM3NjE0MjE4LC0xMDI0NzE5MDNdfQ==
 -->